kashishshar/Predicting-Tesla-Stock-Price-Using-Machine-Learning/README.md

 ---

-## 👥 Project Contribution
+## Project Contribution
 This project was developed as a **group project**.
 My contributions include:
 - Data preprocessing and feature engineering
 - Model selection and evaluation strategy
-- Performance analysis using ROC–AUC
 - Documentation and project deployment support

 > This repository is forked from the original group project to showcase individual understanding and contributions.

 ---

-## 🚀 Future Improvements
+## Future Improvements
 - Add technical indicators (RSI, MACD, Moving Averages)
 - Use time-series–based models (LSTM, GRU)
 - Extend dataset with recent stock data